Meet our leadership team that is committed to building healthy, vibrant neighborhoods on Chicago’s West Side.

 Ayesha is a member of the Leadership Greater Chicago Signature Fellows, Class of 2021.
 She is the recipient of the 2020 Health and Medicine Policy Research Group Health Award for promoting social justice and challenging inequities in health and healthcare.
 Ayesha is also a recent Chicago Dancemakers Forum Lab Artist and Rebuild Foundation Dance Fellow.
 She is a Board Member for Choose Chicago.
 Ayesha holds a Masters in Arts Management (Arts in Youth & Community Development) from the Columbia College Chicago.

-Eve Shapiro, Director of Data and Evaluation
+Eve Shapiro, Senior Director of Programs and Evaluation

 Eve Shapiro is a health researcher and evaluator focused on programs that reduce health disparities.
 She is passionate about health equity and access to quality healthcare, education, and livelihoods for Chicagoans.
 Prior to her work at West Side United, she was an analyst with NORC at the University of Chicago, providing technical assistance to a variety of federal initiatives through the Centers for Medicare and Medicaid Services (CMS) and evaluation services to non-profit and private organizations.